1. Getting Started

 Attachment

-Synchronizes attachments of ServiceNow tables into your filesystem.
+Synchronizes attachments of ServiceNow tables into your file system.
 Keeps a one-to-one copy of your attachments.

 Backup

-Stores ServiceNow tables as XML or CSV file to your filesystem.
+Stores ServiceNow tables as XML or CSV file to your file system.
 Keeps history.

 Backup Attachment

-Stores attachments of ServiceNow tables to your filesystem.
+Stores attachments of ServiceNow tables to your file system.
 Keeps history.

 1.3.
 Migration Process